marco262/my_wiki/data/onednd/class/bard.md

 ***Using Bardic Inspiration.*** As a Bonus Action, you can inspire another creature within 60 feet of yourself who can see or hear you.
 That creature gains one of your Bardic Inspiration dice.
 A creature can have only one Bardic Inspiration die at a time.

-Once within the next hour when the creature fails a d20 Test, the creature can roll that die and add the number rolled to the d20, potentially turning the failure into a success.
+Once within the next hour when the creature fails a [[glossary:d20 Test]], the creature can roll that die and add the number rolled to the d20, potentially turning the failure into a success.
 A Bardic Inspiration die is expended when it's rolled.

-***Number of Uses.*** You can confer a Bardic Inspiration die a number of times equal to your Charisma modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.
+***Number of Uses.*** You can confer a Bardic Inspiration die a number of times equal to your Charisma modifier (minimum of once), and you regain all expended uses when you finish a [[glossary:Long Rest]].

 ***At Higher Levels.*** Your Bardic Inspiration die changes when you reach certain Bard levels, as shown in the Bardic Die column of the Bard table.
 The die becomes a d8 at 5th level, a d10 at 10th level, and a d12 at 15th level.